Spandau Ballet: 2009–2019: Reunion

 On 6 June 2018, after a lengthy audition process Spandau Ballet revealed their new lead singer, Ross William Wild, who had previously performed with Martin Kemp in the West End musical Million Dollar Quartet.
 The band played live at Subterania Club in West London, a venue they had last played 40 years earlier in 1978 as Gentry when it was called Acklam Hall.
 Their first song as the new line-up was "Through the Barricades".
 Wild said: "If it wasn't for Spandau so much stuff wouldn't have happened.
 They are pioneers."

 Spandau Ballet finished the year showcasing Wild with five live gigs abroad (Milan, Rome, Padova, Utrecht, Tilburg) concluding with another at the Eventim Apollo in London on 29 October, and attracted favourable reviews.

 On 16 October 2018, Hadley played the London Palladium with The Tony Hadley Band.

 Within five months cracks were appearing in Spandau's new line-up.
 In March 2019, Wild joined a new band called Mercutio, saying: "I can't wait around for Spandau!
 Unfortunately Gary [Kemp] has commitments, so we're waiting him to finish until we crack on."
 One month later Gary Kemp, touring the US with Nick Mason's band Saucerful of Secrets, said in an interview: "There are no plans for Spandau going into 2020."
 He said he struggled to imagine Spandau Ballet without Tony Hadley, adding: "I still think that's the ultimate goal".
 Then on 23 May 2019, Wild tweeted at 6:15am: "I have formally quit the band @SpandauBallet to pursue my own music with my band Mercutio."
 By 10:30am Martin Kemp was on ITV's This Morning confirming that Spandau would not be touring "until Tony [Hadley] comes back".

 The next day Spandau thanked Wild via Twitter for "his brilliant performances with them last year and wish him every success with his band, Mercutio".
 Within the next few days Wild explained further: "I'd put my whole life on hold and was sick of waiting around for them to make up their minds.
 I told the boys I was quitting and then never heard back from them."
 The band's sax player Steve Norman also said: "I was neither involved in nor informed of any discussions or decision-making regarding the future of my band, least of all Ross's position in it."
+Wild was subsequently arrested in March 2021 and charged (under his real name, Ross Davidson) with a series of sex offences dating back to 2013.
+He was convicted in 2024 of voyeurism, raping a woman and sexually assaulting two others.